 - Can be applied in wet areas

-- Reduced drying times of 14-28 days.
+- Reduced drying times.
 (Depending on drying conditions and floor coverings)

 - Self-compacting – no voids around under floor heating pipes.